2018 Idaho lieutenant gubernatorial election

-The 2018 election for Lieutenant Governor of Idaho took place on May 15, 2018.
-The primary election selected the candidates from each party to run in the November 6, 2018 general election for lieutenant governor of Idaho.
+The 2018 election for lieutenant governor of Idaho took place on November 6, 2018.
+The primary election to select the candidates from each party to run in the general election took place on May 15, 2018.
 Lieutenant governors serve a four-year term or terms.
 In 2018, the incumbent lieutenant governor, Brad Little, won the Republican nomination for governor and declined to run for re-election in order to run for governor.